Where Are You on the Divorce Stress Scale?

 Here are some tips that I recommend as a way to minimize the stress you feel:

-1. Ask for help and let help in.
+- Ask for and accept help.
 You don’t have to do everything alone.

-5. Integrate regular exercise into your day — especially cardio-vascular workouts.
+- Integrate regular exercise into your day — especially cardiovascular workouts.
 There is a great deal of evidence proving that exercise can help you feel better physically, emotionally and mentally.